Cyber Defense

 Articles serving as class reading materials (i.e., posted in the course schedule) can NOT be used for extra credit.

 Note!
-If you are not sure whether an article is appropriate for earning extra credit, write a few lines about why you think the article is related to the material covered in class and contact the instructor.
+If you are not sure whether an article is appropriate for earning extra credit, write a few lines about why you think the article is related to the material covered in class and feel free to contact the instructor.

 Important!
 Besides the instructor's and the grader's/TA's assessments, your summaries will be ran through software applications (Turnitin Feedback Studio in Canvas and one other application) for identifying plagiarism.
 Read the articles, write your own summaries, and you will be rewarded.